openshift/lvm-operator/docs/troubleshooting.md

 ## Graceful cleanup with partial recovery of data

-In some situations it might be undesirable to perform a forced cleanup, as it may result in data loss of all data in the LVMCluster.
-In such cases, you can perform a graceful cleanup with partial recovery of data.
+In some situations, it might be undesirable to perform a forced cleanup, as it may result in data loss of all data in the LVMCluster.
+You can perform a graceful cleanup with partial data recovery in such cases.
 This procedure aims to address the issue while preserving the data associated with the PVCs that are not affected.
 This is most likely to happen in a multi-node environment, but sometimes can also help in single-node situations where one or more, but not all included disks of the LVMCluster are affected.

 ### Pre-requisites to perform a graceful cleanup with partial recovery of data on a single node